AdarshSingh-ASR/WebSentinel/README.md

 **🏆 Enjoy automated website testing with AI-powered insights!**

-WebSentinel combines the power of modern web development with intelligent AI agents to create a comprehensive, user-friendly testing solution.
+WebSentinel combines the power of modern web development with Portia AI's intelligent, controllable agent framework to create a comprehensive, user-friendly testing solution.

-**Built for AgentHack 2025** - Demonstrating the future of AI-powered web automation and testing.
+**Built for AgentHack 2025** - Demonstrating the future of AI-powered web automation and testing through Portia's agent capabilities.